nathanhleung/fallback/www/docs/how-it-works.md

     }
 ```

-Finally, we call [`HttpMessages`](https://github.com/nathanhleung/fallback/blob/main/src/http/HttpMessages.sol) again to serialize the response into `bytes` and return it to the caller.

 ## 7. Error Handling

 The code samples above are slightly simplified and don't show all the error handling code.